Accounts

 1. Overview

-This article shows you how to add a new user account and manage accounts in Dundas BI.
-Only administrators have permission to manage accounts.
+This article shows you how to add a new user account or an existing group account, and how to manage these accounts.
+Only administrators have permission to add and manage accounts.

 2. Account types

-- Local user - A local user's credentials are stored and managed by Dundas BI.
+- Local user - A local user's credentials are stored and managed within the application.

 - Windows user - A Windows domain user can log on via Windows Authentication.

-- Windows group - A Windows group account lets any member of the group log on.
+- Windows group - A Windows group account lets any member of the Windows group log on.

 - External user - An external user can log on via federated authentication.